 Massaman Curry Paste

-- The white part of one decent-sized lemongrass stalk, finely sliced
+- 1 Lemongrass stalk (white part of one decent-sized lemongrass stalk, finely sliced)

-- 5 dried long red chillies, seeds removed and soaked in water (if you are cooking for children or people that are sensitive to chilli this could be reduced to two).
+- 5 Red chillies (Dried) (seeds removed and soaked in water (if you are cooking for children or people that are sensitive to chilli this could be reduced to two).)